 A student majoring in global studies chooses one or two of 7 concentration areas.
-All students will have an introduction to global studies, and will take part in the Senior Seminar course which includes community research and career preparation.
+All students will have an introduction to global studies and take part in the Senior Seminar course, which includes community research and career preparation.

 - Development Studies (poverty, inequality, socioeconomic development)

 - Global Environmental Studies (environmental and sustainability issues)